-Mothers Who Make is delighted to announce our exciting commissioning initiative.
+Mothers Who Make is delighted to announce our exciting artist support initiative.
 Emerging out of the National Theatre R&D group in 2017, seven London-based artists who are mothers have taken on a micro-commission to make a piece of work.
 Each of these artworks will act as a resource and participative invitation to other mothers, through workshops, digital engagement and a live sharing at an event in London in November 2018.
-We want these mirco-commissions to set a precedent for future commissions that will be open to mothers and makers based anywhere within the UK MWM network.
+We want these mirco-commissions to set a precedent for future support that will be open to mothers and makers based anywhere within the UK MWM network.

 – A podcast

 Gemma is curious about women’s experiences of ‘leaks’ in their lives, from getting your period at an inopportune moment, having night sweats during the menopause, to lying in puddles of breastmilk and wee.
 So Gemma is sending out a message in a bottle - through an open invitation, she would like women to write her an anonymous, leaky letter.
 These stories and confessions will be used to create a podcast to celebrate female ‘leaks’ and help break the taboos about the things that women’s bodies do.
 Read more: https://www.gemmakerr.com/unstoppered-a-work-in-progress